jsoref/thorium/api/docs/src/users/searching_results.md

 Due to Thorium's permissioning requirements and how elastic operates each group has its own document with results for a specific sample or repo.
-This means that each group must meet all requirements for to be returned.
+This means that each group must meet all requirements to be returned.

 An example of this would be the following query returning only sample 1's results: